cometkim/unicode-segmenter/README.md

 **Performance in React Native**: `unicode-segmenter/grapheme` is significantly faster than alternatives when compiled to Hermes bytecode.
 It's 2\~4x faster than `graphemer` and 18\~25x faster than `grapheme-splitter`, with the performance gap increasing with input size.

-You can see captured [benchmark results](benchmark/grapheme/_records) or run yourself executing `yarn perf:grapheme` or `yarn perf:grapheme:browser` in your environment.
+Instead of trusting these claims, you can try `yarn perf:grapheme` directly in your environment or build a benchmark yourself.

 ## LICENSE